Phoenix Health and Wellness

 Phoenix Health and Wellness - Charlotte, NC

 Phoenix Health And Wellness is an addiction treatment facility situated at 11301 Golf Links Drive, Suite 203 in the 28277 zip code in Charlotte, NC.
-It specializes in Naltrexone treatment.
-Phoenix Health And Wellness provides buprenorphine maintenance, methadone/buprenorphine for pain management and suboxone prescription.
-Some of the treatment approaches used by Phoenix Health And Wellness include relapse prevention, brief intervention and 12-step rehab.
-Phoenix Health And Wellness provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+It specializes in Buprenorphine treatment.
+Phoenix Health And Wellness provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Phoenix Health And Wellness include substance use counseling approach, brief intervention and 12-step rehab.
+Phoenix Health And Wellness provides regular outpatient treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
 It also provides substance use treatment.

 Address: 11301 Golf Links Drive, Suite 203, Charlotte, NC 28277